 - Jesus will resurrect them on the last day

 If people lose their salvation, then Jesus fails to do the will of the Father by both losing some and by not resurrecting them.
-If Jesus were to fail in doing this, he would have sinned; but Jesus cannot sin.
-Therefore, we must necessarily conclude that not only will Jesus do the will of the Father by not losing anyone who has been given to him but that he will also do the will of the Father by resurrecting those same people to glory.
+If Jesus were to fail in doing this, He would have sinned, but Jesus cannot sin.
+Therefore, we must necessarily conclude that not only will Jesus do the will of the Father by not losing anyone who has been given to Him but also He will do the will of the Father by resurrecting those same people to glory.
 So if people can lose their salvation, then it necessarily follows that Jesus would fail to do the will of the Father by resurrecting them.
 But this can't be.
 Therefore, Christians cannot lose their salvation.
 Simple, isn't it?
 Still, objections remain.

 The will of the Father is not always done